thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 ## 👨‍💻 Executive Summary

-This repository serves as a **Proof of Concept (PoC)** for a scalable data ingestion system.
-The aim is to showcase high level data architecture, bottleneck design considerations (price, security, scope), documentation of roadblocks, and next step roadmaps of features in development.
+This repository serves as a **Proof of Concept** for a real-time data ingestion system.
+The aim is to showcase data architecture, design considerations, risk assessment, documentation, and roadmap of features in development.

-The main purpose of this is to ***show, not tell, my personal portfolio*** and serves as an open source resource to others as  learning resource or to continue building on this framework themselves.
+The purpose of this is to ***show, not tell, my personal portfolio*** and serves as an open source resource to others as a learning resource or to continue building on this framework themselves.

 ## 🤖 About Me

 I am a **Founding Fullstack (AI/ML) Engineer** with a background in **Biochemical Engineering**.
-This background has allowed me to experience first-hand, on-the-floor and off-the-floor manufacturing experiences to design end-to-end architecture and data models to reflect "physical reality."
+This background has allowed me to experience first-hand, on-the-floor and off-the-floor experiences to design end-to-end architecture and data models to reflect "physical reality".
+From the generation of empirically obtained data, digitized into enterprise systems (ETL/ELT), and utilized for **Agentic Machine Learning**, data analytics, and automated applications.

-Experienced with **Zero-to-One Architecture**: starting from the generation of empirically obtained data, digitized into enterprise systems (ETL/ELT), and utilized for **Agentic Machine Learning**, data analytics, and automated applications.
+> **"We've seen how even simplistic algorithms can automate manual workflows.
+Now with Agentic methods, I combine classical fullstack methods with agentic AI/ML solutions to drive reality into the future."**

-> **Core Philosophy:** "Even simplistic algorithms can automate manual workflows.
-Now with Agentic methods, I combine classical fullstack methods with agentic AI/ML solutions to drive reality into the future."
+> As of Dec 2025, I have taken on reaching out to protein academics to support GenAI of novel designs leveraging my formal background.
+Working in industry with tech during the day and protein design by night.

 ## 🛠 Tech Stack & Core Competencies
 | **🤖 AI & Agentic Systems** | **📊 Data & Analytics** | **💻 Full Stack & API** | **☁️ Cloud, DevOps & IoT** |
 | :--- | :--- | :--- | :--- |
 | **LangChain** | **Snowflake** | **Python** | **Google Cloud** |